Vegedog™ – Vegetarian/Vegan Dog Supplement

 All Vegedog™ recipes contain food yeast (not to be confused with the kind that is used for baking) for B vitamins.
 Brewer’s yeast, nutritional yeast (pale yellow color), or our very special high acid VegeYeast can be used in the recipes.

 For optimum health add digestive enzymes to each meal.

-Ingredients: Dicalcium Phosphate, Calcium Citrate, Calcium Carbonate, Dried Kelp, Choline Bitartrate, L-Methionine, Taurine, d-alpha tocopherol acetate, Zinc Oxide, Ferrous Fumarate, Riboflavin, Copper amino acid chelate, Selenium Yeast, Vitamin B12 Supplement, Vitamin A Palmitate, Ergocalciferol
+Ingredients: Dicalcium Phosphate, Calcium Carbonate, Calcium Citrate, Dried Kelp, Choline Chloride, L-Methionine, Taurine, Sodium Selenite, d-alpha tocopherol acetate, Ferrous Fumarate, Zinc Oxide, Vitamin A Palmitate, Copper Amino Acid Chelate, Riboflavin, Vitamin B12 Supplement, Ergocalciferol

 *Not recognized as an essential nutrient by the AAFCO Dog Food Nutrient Profiles

 Suggested Use: The Vegedog™ supplement is intended for use with Vegedog™ recipes.
 Recipe brochures ship with the product.
-Contact us if you did not receive a brochure, or find recipes at www.CompassionCircle.com/Vegedog.
+You can also find recipes at the following link: www.CompassionCircle.com/Vegedog.
 Please read the introductory portion of the recipe brochure thoroughly before preparing meals.
 Recipes list the amount of supplement required for that recipe.
 You may increase or decrease the amount of food you prepare by proportionally increasing or decreasing all ingredients in the recipe.
-If you create your own recipes, closely based on ours, divide the daily serving size between meals.
-It is best to mix the supplement into prepared warm food, but the supplement can also be added during the cooking process when the cooking temperature is below 300 degrees Fahrenheit.
+If you create your own recipes, closely based on ours, divide the daily serving of Vegedog™ between meals.
+It is best to mix the supplement into prepared warm food, but the supplement can be added during the cooking process when the cooking temperature is below 300 degrees Fahrenheit.